bonniesimon/college-graph-logseq/pages/CN module 6.md

 		- Process to Process communication collapsed:: true
 			- TCP, like UDP, provides process to process communication using port numbers.
+		- Full Duplex communication
+		  collapsed:: true
+			- TCP offers full duplex service
+			- Data can flow in both directions at the same time.
+			- Each TCP has a sending and receiving buffer
+			- and segments move in both directions
 		- Stream Delivery Service
 		  collapsed:: true
 			- In UDP, the messages sent are independent of each other.